DigitalFabricationLab-NYIT-SoAD/resources/PlotShop/README.md

 Please make sure your file is **correctly sized**, in **PDF** format.
 Note that the plotters do not print full bleed.

 Files that have been in queue for 2 weeks and do not get processed will be automatically cancelled.

+Please upload multiple files as a single PDF.

 **There is new pricing for the Fall 2025 Semester.**